webframp/chef-web-docs/chef_master/source/ctl_delivery_server.rst

 .. code-block:: bash

-   $ delivery-ctl install-runner -f runner-hostname.mydomain.co -u ubuntu -i ~/.ssh/id_rsa -I ./chefdk.deb -a delivery_admin -t 'vKuYXMy8DfT53y0zcHh9kpawmdz3Gipb52bAmzMCYEY=' -e MyEnterprise
+   $ delivery-ctl install-runner -f runner-hostname.mydomain.co -u ubuntu -i ~/.ssh/id_rsa -I ./chefdk.deb

 You only need to supply one of ``--password`` or ``--ssh-identity-file``.